-This course requires you to access StatsPortal and WebAssign.
+This course requires you to access StatsPortal.

 To signup for StatsPortal, go to http://courses.bfwpub.com/ips6e and click "Register".
 You will need the code in the StatsPortal package shown at the top right of this page.
-If you already have a StatsPortal account, you do not need to purchase a new one (select "Need to switch courses").
-If you cannot switch courses, please bring proof of purchase of your StatsPortal account to your instructor.
+If you have previously registered in this course and you already have a StatsPortal account, you do not need to purchase a new one (select "Need to switch courses").